How to Design Minimum Viable Product? [Cost Spreadsheet]

 - Logo Design.
 Everyone knows about the Amazon, BMW, and even the Batman logo.
 Why?
 The clear reason is that it is authentic and is marketed well.
 So, if you want to leave a permanent mark on your audience, focus on developing the best logo for your MVP.

 - Interface Animation.
-Once the user is on your app, you need to ease their usage experience by any means.
-Moreover, it is also necessary to add all sorts of animation to make navigation and transition in the app smooth.
+Once the user is on your product, you need to ease their usage experience by any means.
+Moreover, it is also necessary to add all sorts of animation to make navigation and transition in the MVP are smooth.
 This will not only enhance usability but will also elevate UX.

 Some of the animations that you can include in your MVP application design are: